 The museum at a glance

-In the centre of the museum is the Hall of Glory, a space that pays tribute to the heroes who participated in the Great Patriotic War.
-This white marble room features the engravings of the names of more than 11,000 recipients of the Hero of the Soviet Union award, who gave their lives for their country.
+In the center of the museum is the Hall of Glory, a space that pays tribute to the heroes who participated in the Great Patriotic War.
+This white marble room features engravings of the names of more than 11,000 recipients of the Hero of the Soviet Union award, who gave their lives for their country.